-- Organized as online training - Number of participants: - 661 persons in the basic/beginner course 789 persons in the course designed for sections in charge of purchase requests 563 persons in the course designed for sections in charge - 563 persons in the course designed for sections in charge of making contracts including Procurement-related Laws and Regulations and CSR Procurement, and in the second half of the fiscal year, we offered a total of 12 courses including Accounting Knowledge, necessary for those engaged in procurement.
+- Organized as online training Number of participants: - 661 persons in the basic/beginner course 789 persons in the course designed for sections in charge of purchase requests 563 persons in the course designed for sections in charge - of making contracts ■ Themes: Subcontract Act, Customs Law and internal control including Procurement-related Laws and Regulations and CSR Procurement, and in the second half of the fiscal year, we offered a total of 12 courses including Accounting Knowledge, necessary for those engaged in procurement.
 The courses were held online, connecting Japan and overseas site, and drew a total of 383 participants.